 Skip to main content

-A scroll area provides a scrollable viewport with customizable scrollbars for content that exceeds the container's dimensions.
+A scroll area provides a custom-scrollbar viewport for overflow content.

 Features